TakutoYoshikai/tsystem-core/docs/2-howtouse.md

 # How to use (Basic commands)

 ## migration
-When you install some softwares. tsystem can save it as migration files.
+When you install some softwares, tsystem can save it as migration files.

 ```bash
 tsys migrate add <migration title> # It creates a migration file and edit it.